polidanilo/SeaStateStabilizer/src/LOGBOOK.md

 This is a step-by-step account of how the project started, how it was built and where it stopped.
 Some initial choices (e.g. USB adapter for motor power) are described first; later sections reflect the final wiring and firmware state.

 ## First steps...
 With my Software Engineering and Database Administration courses out of the way and the end of the Winter 2026 exam season, I wanted to try my hand at electronics.
 I jumped straight into wiring the ESP32 to the PCA9685 PWM driver; a 38-pin ESP32 turned out to be a large fella, taking up almost the entire width of a standard breadboard and leaving no room for jumper wires on its sides, so the breadboard was demoted to just an oversized power strip at the center of the system.
-Not very elegant.
+Not very elegant already!

-**Initial wiring (Note: motor power via USB adapter was later superseded, as seen in section "Power distribution"):**
-Here is the initial wiring scheme:
+**Initial wiring scheme:**
 * ESP32 `3V3` → PCA9685 `VCC` (logic)
 * ESP32 `GND` → PCA9685 `GND`
 * ESP32 `GPIO 21` → PCA9685 `SDA` (I2C data)
 * ESP32 `GPIO 22` → PCA9685 `SCL` (I2C clock)
 * PCA9685 channels 0 and 1 → servos (PWM, V+, GND)
-* Motor power was first attempted via a USB adapter with screw terminals → PCA9685 green terminal block (external power).
+* Motor power was first attempted via a USB adapter with screw terminals → PCA9685 green terminal block (note: later superseded as seen in section "Power distribution")

 ## ...First Obstacles
 As I had my first attempt at stripping wires to connect screw terminals, power delivery bit me back immediately and the servos refused to behave.
 Or move.
 At all, for like a week.
 I had originally bought a QUI idk USB-to-terminals adapter to use with an existing USB extension cable I had, but the latter turned out to be faulty and nearly damaged components.
 That meant a bunch of tests to see who the culprit was, what had survived, and effectively a full restart.
 For a while losing my extension cable also meant I had to kneel by the wall for my power supply, until I decided for a solution.